In depth answers to iCoStore’s most frequently asked questions

 11. How do you handle damaged and defective merchandise?

-13. How many programs do you run and for what sizes of clients?
+13. How many programs do you run?
+How large are your clients?

 14. How much do you charge for hosting and web store setup?